 - Our motto is Fiat Lux, or "Let There Be Light."

 - Our main campus is located in Waynesburg, Pa.
-We also have three adult centers in Monroeville, Seven Fields and Southpointe.
+We also have three adult centers in Monroeville, Cranberry and Southpointe.

 - We have a ratio of 49 percent men to 51 percent women.